sandokim/sandokim.github.io/_posts/Geometry/2025-01-10-tangent-space.md

 ## Method
 ### 3.2 Gaussian Initialization and Densification

+#### Initialization.

+we assume that the third column $r_3$ of the rotation matrix from the covariance matrix $\Sigma$ represents the normal while the other two columns are set as a group of normalized basis vectors perpendicular to $r_3$.

 #### Densification in the tangential space.

 **Cloning.**

 Cloning 과정의 수식

+The gradient of the position is calculated over 10 iterations [19].
+The position $\mu_{i+1}$ of the new Gaussian is obtained when the accumulated gradient ($\delta \mu_i$) exceeds the threshold $\gamma$.

+However, instead of being set along the direction of the gradient, the new position of the clone Gaussian is determined as follows:

 $$
 \mu^{i+1} = \mu^i + \delta \mu^i - r_3 \delta \mu^i